Nozomi Entertainment Anime Company

 Company Overview

-Nozomi Entertainment is the anime production division of RightStuf, one of the two "big guys" in mail-order/online anime retail.
+Nozomi Entertainment is the anime production division of RightStuf, one of the "big two" in mail-order/online anime retail.
 As with the other (AnimeNation), they started dabbling in releasing anime under their own label, which has gradually grown over the years into a mid-level player in the North American market.
 This puts them in good company, alongside the pioneering US Renditions, which was connected to one of the earliest anime mail-order companies in the US.

 Their Catalog

 The centerpiece of their title would arguably be Maria Watches Over Us, although Utena may now take that title, and the '60s-era Astroboy TV series is globally the best known.
-Notably, they've kept almost everything they've licensed in print, with the exception of a handful of relatively obscure early VHS releases.
+Notably, they've kept almost everything they've licensed in print, with the exception of a handful of obscure early VHS releases.

 What Their Releases Are Like

-RightStuf's earliest releases were largely little-known subtitled VHS, of decent if unremarkable quality; some of their first DVDs were a bit shaky in terms of production quality, although they did go so far as to mail every pre-orderer a replacement disc to make up for a production screw-up on The Irresponsible Captain Tylor DVD set.
-More recently Nozomi has upped the quality substantially, and some of their premium box sets--for example, the Tylor special edition re-release or Emma--are quite fancy, with snazzy little mini-books included as extras.
-They've also been pretty good about translation liner notes on some series, albeit not quite as obsessive as AnimEigo, a company whose style they have some overlap with.
+More recently, Nozomi has upped the quality substantially, and some of their premium box sets--for example, the Tylor special edition re-release or Emma--are quite fancy, with snazzy little mini-books included as extras.
+They've also been pretty good about translation liner notes on some series, albeit not quite as obsessive as AnimEigo, a company whose style they have increasing overlap with.

 Nozomi has not yet released anything on Blu-Ray, although in 2010 they started getting into streaming video.